Odjit/KindredSchematics/README.md

   - toggles building placement restrictions.
 Also disables all respawns.
 DO NOT USE THIS ON A LIVE SERVER.
 There is a config file to disable this command for your live server.
   - Shortcut: `.build r`
 - `.build disablefreebuild`
   - disables freebuild and restrictionless build modes.
+Also disables spawning in the glow library.
 You will need to edit the config to turn them back on. (useful for live servers)
 - `.build clearradius (radius)`
   - Deletes out everything in a radius centered on you.
 - `.build setcorner`